 Consulting fees were higher in 2022 due to increased activities and personnel.
 Stock-based compensation related to management incentive options issued to the incoming CEO and President.
 Professional fees were higher in 2022 related to the preparation of prospectus documents.
-Research was higher in 2022 primarily related to hydrogen development.
-License maintenance fees were higher in 2022 related to obtaining additional patents worldwide.
-Software license in 2022 relates to NetSuite.
-Office expenses and travel and promotion were higher in 2022 related to website development and branding exercises.
-Foreign exchange loss was related to the effect of the US dollar on the subscription receipts issued during the period.
-The remaining costs were generally consistent with the prior period.
+Research was higher in 2022 primarily related to graphene application development that was done with KSU.
+Travel and promotion were higher in 2022 related to website development and branding exercises.